Tharuzha/CustomTooling-Automation/TestSuites/CustomerManagement.md

   - Verify customer is not created
   - Verify user remains on the Add Customer page
   - Verify no partial customer record is created in the system

+## TC 023 - Verify Admin Can View Full Customer List

+### Priority TC 023 : High

+- Navigate to the customers page
+- Verify the page loads successfully and displays the customers table
+- Verify admin access to customer data:
+  - Verify all existing customers are displayed in the table
+  - Verify customer data is visible and readable
+  - Verify no access restrictions prevent viewing customer information
+- Verify customer list completeness:
+  - Count the total number of customers displayed
+  - Verify pagination shows correct total count (e.g., "Showing 1 to 10 of X results")
+  - Verify all customer records are accessible through pagination
+- Verify customer information visibility:
+  - Verify customer names are displayed in the CUSTOMER column
+  - Verify physical addresses are displayed (when available)
+  - Verify mailing addresses are displayed (when available)
+  - Verify categories are displayed (e.g., "Flues", "Power", "-")
+  - Verify status information is displayed (e.g., "Active")
+  - Verify actions menu is available for each customer
+- Verify admin can navigate through all customers:
+  - If pagination exists, verify admin can access all pages
+  - Verify admin can view customers on different pages
+  - Verify no customers are hidden or inaccessible
+- Verify search functionality (if available):
+  - Verify admin can search for specific customers
+  - Verify search results display correctly
+  - Verify search does not restrict admin access
+- Verify admin permissions:
+  - Verify no "Access Denied" or permission errors occur
+  - Verify admin can view all customer details without restrictions
+  - Verify full administrative access to customer management section